Gian-Carlo Pascutto

 Gian-Carlo Pascutto (born 1982) is a Belgian computer programmer.
-He is the author of chess engine Sjeng and Go software Leela, and the original author of the free and open-source Go software Leela Zero.
+He is the author of the chess engine Sjeng and Go software Leela, and the original author of the free and open-source Go software Leela Zero.
 Gian-Carlo also authored many core components of the foobar2000 media player.

+In 2023 and 2024, Pascutto won World Computer Chess Championship organized by ICGA with his program, Stoofvlees.

 He graduated from Hogeschool Gent in 2006, and has worked as a mobile platform engineer and manager at Mozilla Corporation since 2011.

 Pascutto is a native of Ninove.
 He is married and has two children.